 Effectiveness is naturally the biggest factor for Aussies when it comes to air fresheners.
 There’s no point in placing an air freshener in a room or car and it having little effect, so it’s important that the product you buy does its job.
-More than half of consumers (55%) in our survey have bought multiple brands of air freshener, with 46% of people revealing they use air fresheners in multiple rooms.
+Almost half of the consumers (49%) in our survey have bought multiple brands of air fresheners, with 46% of people revealing they use air fresheners in multiple rooms.

 Our air freshener ratings saw a number of brands perform well in different areas.

 Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
-The outcomes reported are the results from customers within the survey group who have purchased and used air fresheners in the last 3 months in this case, 1,483 people.
+The outcomes reported are the results from customers within the survey group who have purchased and used air fresheners in the last three months − in this case, 1,491 people.